logicalclocks/hops-docs/docs/admin_guide/sso.rst

 =======================
-Kerberos Single Sign On
+Kerberos Single Sign-On
 =======================

-Hopsworks enterprise edition supports Single Sign On (SSO) using Kerberos
+Hopsworks enterprise edition supports Single Sign-On (SSO) using Kerberos

 Karamel/Chef configuration
 --------------------------

-Kerberos SSO can be configured from the cluster definition, by specifyinig the following attributes:
+Kerberos SSO can be configured from the cluster definition, by specifying the following attributes:

 .. code-block:: yaml